-2. Sales Returns provision
+2. Sales returns provision

-The level of sales return provision is set out in note 16 on page 117.
+The level of sales return provision is set out in note 16 to the financial statements.

 Printed books are normally sold on a sale-or-return basis.
 The timing of returns of unsold books is uncertain.
 A provision is made against sales for the expected future returns of books that have not occurred by the end of an accounting period.
 This provision is a judgement based on the assumption of the time lag following a sale before a return is made and the calculation of the historic returns rate.